Engee documentation

 Notebook

-The Error Rate Calculation block calculates the bit error rate (BER).
-Using this block, we can get the BER data for the communication system and analyse the efficiency of our system.
+The Error Rate Calculation block calculates the error rate by bits (bit error rate, BER).
+Using this block, we can obtain BER data for the communication system and analyze the effectiveness of our system.
 In this example, we will look at a simple 8-PSK receiver and transmitter model.
-It is shown in the figure below.
+It is shown in the picture below.

 image_2.png

-Next, let's define an auxiliary function to run the model.
+Next, we will set an auxiliary function to run the model.

 In [ ]: